w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Asynchronous Backing has three overarching goals:

 1. Decrease parachain block (parablock) validation time to **6 seconds** from **12 seconds**
-2. Increase the usable blockspace, allowing more state changes per relay chain block.
+2. **Increase the usable blockspace**, allowing more state changes per relay chain block.
-3. Allow parablocks to be re-proposed to the network if they are not included successfully on the first attempt.
+3. **Allow parablocks to be re-proposed** to the network if they are not included successfully on the first attempt.

-In synchronous backing, parablocks rely on the most recent relay-chain block (often referred to as the **parent** block, as the parablock anchors itself to it).
+In synchronous backing, parablock generation relies on the most recent relay-chain block (often referred to as the **parent** block, as the parablock anchors itself to it).
 Each parablock must be generated and go through the entire backing process in a single relay block.
 It then proceeds to the inclusion process during the generation of the next relay-chain block.

 :::info It is important to note the clarification below